brainhack-school2020/abide-fmri/README.md

 ### Tools

-#### Emily

-My project planned to incorporate the following tools and technologies:
+We expected to use the following tools, technologies, and libraries for this project:

-* Python
-* `nilearn`
-* `scikit-learn`
-* MNE
+* Git
-* Git/GitHub
+* Github
 * Visual Studio Code
-* Terminal
-* Jupyter notebooks
-* Visualization packages (`matplotlib`, `seaborn`, `plotly`)
 * Docker

-#### Andréanne

-My project planned to rely on the following tools and libraries:
-* Jupyter notebooks
+* Jupyter Notebook
-* GitHub
-* `scikit-learn`, `nilearn`, `seaborn`, `matplotlib`, `pyplot`

-#### Mikkel

-My project planned to rely on the following technologies:

-* `nilearn`
-* `scikit-learn`
-* `plotly`
 * HPC/Compute Canada
+* Python libraries: `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `nilearn`, `seaborn`, `pyplot`, `pyplot`
+* `venv`

 ***

 ### Data

-The goal of this project is to compare different machine learning models and cross-validation methods and see how well each is able to predict autism from resting state fMRI data.
-For that we are using the preprocessed open source [ABIDE database](http://fcon_1000.projects.nitrc.org/indi/abide/) which contains structural, functional, and phenotypic data of 539 individuals with autism and 573 typical controls from 20 different research sites.
+The goal of this project was to compare different machine learning models and cross-validation methods and see how well each is able to predict autism from resting state fMRI data.
+We used the preprocessed open source [ABIDE database](http://fcon_1000.projects.nitrc.org/indi/abide/), which contains structural, functional, and phenotypic data of 539 individuals with autism and 573 typical controls from 20 different research sites.

 ***

 ### Deliverables

-By the end of The BrainHack School, we hope to have the following:
+By the end of The BrainHack School, we aimed to have the following:
 * `README.md` file
 * `requirements.txt` file that outlines the packages needed to run the script
 * Jupyter notebooks with code and explanations